Garden of the Gods, Colorado Springs, CO

 Children ages 7 to 12 can participate in the Garden of the Gods Junior Ranger program.
 By completing an activity booklet (available for $2 at the information desk), they can earn a badge and certificate.
 Upon completion of the booklet, they will be introduced over the PA system as Junior Rangers.

 On to the park itself.
 The park is free.
-Make sure you grab a map at the visitors center so you know what the names of all the formations are.
-There are 9 parking lots to stop and enjoy the scenery.
-When we visited we had so much rain, that everything was beautifully green.
+Make sure you grab a map at the visitors’ center so you know what the names of all the 17 formations.
+There are 16 parking lots to stop and enjoy the scenery.
+When we visited we had so much recent rain, that everything was beautifully green.

 The dry Colorado climate and high elevation mean that plenty of water to stay hydrated and sunscreen (reapply!) are a must.

-There are 6 trails to choose from.
-The Ridge Trail is only half a mile while the Chambers/Bretag/Palmer Trail clocks in at around 3 miles.
+There are 21 miles of trails to explore.
+The paved Perkins Central Garden Trail is only half a mile while the Chambers/Bretag/Palmer Trail clocks in at around 3 miles.